 I see WAY TOO MANY “Bands” that don’t have a clue how to play as a “Group”.
 Learning the parts… getting amps to match volume somewhat with the drummer… or just getting it all set up for the tone you want and letting the sound guy “mix” the band… those are all steps in the process… but ultimately have NOTHING to do with playing as a group.

-As a member of a group there are a several considerations to employ to make sure it sounds and feels like one cohesive emotional force, as opposed to several people playing ‘parts’ with little consideration for the other players.
+As a member of a group there are several considerations to employ to make sure it sounds and feels like one cohesive emotional force, as opposed to several people playing ‘parts’ with little consideration for the other players.
 You need to ‘breathe’ together as one unit.

-• Leave sonic space for all the instruments
+- Leave sonic space for all the instruments

-Adjust your tone to separate your tone from the other instruments (tone NOT volume)
+Adjust your tone to separate your tone from the other instruments (tone NOT volume) - If you can’t hear another instrument or voice, you’re probably too loud

-• Having the other players backs
+- Having the other players backs

 is what you’re playing supporting and helping to move another player’s part along…or are you stepping all over their part.
-When they accent, do you hear it and join them on their journey, pushing their part and the song itself along?
+When they accent, do you hear it and join them on their journey, pushing their part and the song itself along? - DYNAMICS-DYNAMICS-DYNAMICS

 The utilization of dynamics is critical to playing as a group…and a great exercise or “trick” to utilize to perfect playing together.
 While rehearsing, try going from super whisper-quiet to the loudest you get…and then back down to a whisper several times.
 Practice cutting back volumes during verses…bring it up for the chorus…etc.